devlikeapro/waha-docs/content/en/docs/how-to/channels/index.md

 💡 Channels have a special `@newsletter` prefix, so you can distinguish them from regular chats and groups.
 - `123123123@c.us`

+Here's the list of features that are available for the Channels:

 {{< include file="content/en/docs/how-to/channels/features.md" >}}

 ## Endpoints